Happy holidays to those in the Americas and celebrations.

 If you're lectin sensitive, you will suffer greatly for 10 or 12 hours, 10 to 15 hours.

-So here's the actionable item from this particular small video, and that actual item is that if you suffer either IBS or lectin sensitivity, you may want to do a um an examination, a trial of this stuff called black seed oil.
+And that actual item is that if you suffer either IBS or lectin sensitivity, you may want to do an examination, a trial of this stuff called black seed oil.

 And it also plumps you up in a number of different ways.

-Uh it does not bring in any lectins and it has no short chain chain sugars in it, uh, so it should not cause an issue for either of those conditions.
+It does not bring in any lectins and it has no short chain sugars in it.

-But just be advised if you're sensitive, you're sensitive, and it won't make any difference.
+But just be advised if you're sensitive, you're sensitive and it won't make any difference.

 It's not particularly unpleasant.